Five types of small business loans that don’t need security

-How to borrow money without laying down your property as security.
+How to borrow money without laying down your assets or property as security.

 Expert overview: The three most important things to know about unsecured business finance

-- Loan options include term loans, lines of credit and equipment finance
+- Loan options include term loans, lines of credit, invoice and and equipment finance.

 Which lenders offer loans without security?

 Both banks and alternative lenders offer loan products that don't require property as security.
 Rates, fees and loan terms differ depending on the institution, so it's a good idea to shop around for the best combination of these factors.